samaaron/code_tau/BUILD.md

-# How to 'Code Tau'
+# How to build 'Code Tau'

 This article describes how to get a development version of 'Code Tau' running locally on your machine.